 - Is your intranet search working well?

-If you answered no to one or more of the above questions, your executives are killing your intranet (governance).
+If you answered no to one or more of the above questions, your executives are killing your intranet with lack of funding by way of lack of governance.
 Without their involvement, your intranet governance is dead on the vine.
 Ask yourself: would these same executives allow your external website to degenerate to the same state?
 Absolutely not.
 So why does the public deserve better than employees?

 Intranet governance is mission-critical to your intranet; in fact, there is no more important component or intranet ingredient.
 And the most important ingredient for any intranet governance model is the executive champion(s).
 Without a solid and engaged executive champion — either the CEO or one of the c-suite level executives that report to him or her — your intranet will be, for all intents and purposes, dead (or dying) before it can realize any true value.
 And we are talking about a caring, and engaged executive; not one who sits back and only pays attention when there’s a problem — an executive who really cares about employees, who wants to invest in their well-being, and one who truly understands that the intranet is an investment in the future, not a cost centre.